tm408518/examples/README.md

 # CS3560 - Example Project
+"ISSUE 6: MODIFY README.MD FOR PR HAS BEEN FIXED" -This will allow me to create a pull request
 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contain some of the tools used in the class.
 For example,